cheqd/learn/overview/introduction-to-decentralised-identity/README.md

 #### Who are Issuers? <a href="#bccf" id="bccf"></a>

 An issuer is an entity that is able to issue trusted data in the form of [Verifiable Credentials](what-is-a-verifiable-credential-vc/).
 Issuers can come in many shapes and sizes.
-In most typical SSI use cases, issuers tend to be large organisations such as governments, financial services, health services, insurers or education faculties.&#x20;
+In most typical SSI use cases, issuers tend to be large organisations such as governments, financial services, health services, insurers or education faculties.

 However, an issuer could also quite easily be a friend, family member or even a local café.
-In fact, in the DeFi world, issuers could be those who you have interacted with online who attest to something about you.&#x20;
+In fact, in the DeFi world, issuers could be those who you have interacted with online who attest to something about you.

 All an issuer needs to be able to do is to attest a fact or attribute about someone else.
 The level of trust in that attestation is up for the [verifier](./#d449) to decide.

 #### Who are Holders? <a href="#1776" id="1776"></a>

-A holder can be an individual, an organisation, a product or an object, which has a certain set of attributes that have been attested to by an [issuer](./#bccf).&#x20;
+A holder can be an individual, an organisation, a product or an object, which has a certain set of attributes that have been attested to by an [issuer](./#bccf).

 The holder is able to hold and manage these attributes, in the form of [Verifiable Credentials](what-is-a-verifiable-credential-vc/), and directly consent to when, and with whom, these credentials are shared.
-This empowers the holder to be able to enact their [GDPR Data Subject Rights](https://gdpr-info.eu/chapter-3/) by design and by default.&#x20;
+This empowers the holder to be able to enact their [GDPR Data Subject Rights](https://gdpr-info.eu/chapter-3/) by design and by default.

 A holder is able to bundle their [Verifiable Credentials](what-is-a-verifiable-credential-vc/) into a [Verifiable Presentation](what-is-a-verifiable-credential-vc/what-is-a-verifiable-presentation.md) in order to prove attributes about itself to a third party.
 There are different types of Verifiable Credentials that a holder may hold; they may have different Signature schemes, some may afford greater privacy preserving benefits such as Zero Knowledge Proofs or Selective Disclosure.

 #### Who are Verifiers? <a href="#d449" id="d449"></a>

-A verifier is any entity that can verify the authenticity and validity of a [Verifiable Credential](what-is-a-verifiable-credential-vc/), via a presented [Verifiable Presentation](what-is-a-verifiable-credential-vc/what-is-a-verifiable-presentation.md).&#x20;
+A verifier is any entity that can verify the authenticity and validity of a [Verifiable Credential](what-is-a-verifiable-credential-vc/), via a presented [Verifiable Presentation](what-is-a-verifiable-credential-vc/what-is-a-verifiable-presentation.md).

 The verifier is able to check that the data presented was issued by the correct, legitimate [issuer](./#bccf) and that the [Verifiable Credential](what-is-a-verifiable-credential-vc/) has not been tampered with.
-In most instances, the verifier may be able to check that the [Verifiable Credential](what-is-a-verifiable-credential-vc/) has not expired or been revoked.&#x20;
+In most instances, the verifier may be able to check that the [Verifiable Credential](what-is-a-verifiable-credential-vc/) has not expired or been revoked.

 ### Understanding the basics of the trust triangle

-The following image shows the basic flow of how SSI works, without getting into the technical details.&#x20;
+The following image shows the basic flow of how SSI works, without getting into the technical details.

 ![Self-sovereign identity Trust Triangle: Simplified explanation](<../../.gitbook/assets/Trust Triangle - simplified explanation.jpg>)